Gathering Together Safely

 - MSO musicians, staff, and volunteers adhere to the same vaccination policy as noted above and will continue wearing face masks while in the Bradley Symphony Center for the safety of our patrons.

 - Multiple hand sanitizer stations are located throughout the facility.
 Restrooms are equipped with touchless faucets, soap dispensers, and toilet flushers.
-High-contact surfaces are sanitized before, during, and after each performance, with a deep-cleaning conducted following each performance.
+High-contact surfaces are regularly sanitized.

 - The Bradley Symphony Center is equipped with a state-of-the-art HVAC Plasma Air Bipolar Ionization system that is effective at deactivating virus particles and improving indoor air quality.
 HVAC ionization is more effective than other air-cleaning methods and greatly reduces dust, mold, allergens and viruses.